qwertie/loyc.net/les/juxtaposition-discussion.md

 Parsing this requires a little hack: the expression parser needs to be told it's in "superexpression" mode so that it can stop at the braced block, which it would ordinarily consume.

-The syntax definition would be something like this:
+The grammar would be something like this:

     Superexpression : Keyword ExpressionWithoutBraces?
-BracesWithContinuators;
+BracesWithContinuators?;
     BracesWithContinuators : BracedBlock Continuator*;
     Continuator : ContinuatorKeyword (BracedBlock | Parentheses BracedBlock?);
     BracedBlock: "{" StatementList "}";